TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Connected Region Puzzles.md

 * *Goal*: Place circles into empty cells.
 * *Constraint*: All circles form an orthogonally connected area
 * *Constraint*: Lines of connected circles must not contain more than $3$ circles.

+### Gaidoaro
+* *Goal*: Shade some cells on the grid.
+* *Constraint*: White cells form one orthogonally connected regions.
+* *Constraint*: Black cells are not orthogonally adjacent to each other.
+* *Constraint*: Cells with arrows cannot be blackened.
+The arrow indicates the direction to move to reach the star (following white cells).
+* *Constraint*: Cells with the star cannot be blackened
+* *Constraint*: From any white cell, there must only be one way to reach the cell with a star

 ### Golem Grad
 * *Goal*: Shade some cells.
 Combines Nurikabe and Snake